ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 * A2C can suffer from high variance in the policy gradient estimate, which can lead to unstable learning and poor performance.

 * Both algorithms can struggle to learn long-term dependencies in the Lunar Lander environment and may require additional techniques such as recurrent networks or curriculum learning to overcome this limitation.

+#### Limitations of PPO & A2C Algorithms

+* PPO and A2C can suffer from slow convergence and require careful tuning of hyperparameters to achieve good performance.

+* Both algorithms can be sensitive to the choice of network architecture and the quality of the state representation.

+* PPO can be prone to overfitting, especially if the reward signal is sparse or noisy.

+* In general, PPO tends to be more stable than A2C, while A2C can achieve  higher scores in some situations.

+* The choice between PPO and A2C will depend on the specific requirements of the task and the trade-offs between stability and speed of learning, as well as other factors such as network architecture and hyperparameter tuning.